-HSSC releases result for Arts & Craft Teacher recruitment, check the direct link here
+HSSC Arts & Craft Teacher recruitment exam result declared; check direct link here

 Candidates who have appeared for the written examination conducted on January 31, 2021, can check and download their results from the website hssc.gov.in.

 Haryana Staff Selection Commission (HSSC) has released the result for recruitment to the post of Art & Craft Teacher on its official website.
-Candidates who have appeared for the written examination conducted on January 31, 2021, can check and download their results from the Commission’s website hssc.gov.in.
+Candidates who have appeared for the written examination conducted on January 31, 2021, can check and download the merit list from the Commission’s website hssc.gov.in.

 The qualified candidates have been called for Scrutiny of Documents to be conducted from March 1 to March 3 at Tau Devi Lal Stadium, Sector-3, Panchkula.
-The schedule for the same will be notified shortly on Commission’s website, read the notification.
+The schedule for the same will be notified shortly on the HSSC website, read the notification.

 Candidates are required to bring all original documents, a set of attested copies of all documents, a filled Scrutiny form, one Id Proof, and a self-attested copy of the downloaded application form.

-A total of 3131 candidates have been declared qualified against the 816 vacancies.
-HSSC has also uploaded the answer key of the written examination earlier this month.
+A total of 3,131 candidates have been declared qualified against 816 vacancies.
+The merit list contains the roll numbers of the shortlisted candidates.
+HSSC had also uploaded the final answer key of the written examination earlier this month.

 - Visit the official website hssc.gov.in